dib-lab/charcoal/doc/README.md

 ```
 charcoal init new-project --genome-dir path/to/genomes/
 ```
+You can also pass in a provided lineages file with `--lineage`.

 You can check your configuration with `charcoal check <project>.conf`, and show the aggregated configuration (defaults + system + project-specific